 What’d He Wear?

-McQueen’s legendary first suit worn as Thomas Crown is a medium gray three-piece with a muted Glen Plaid or “Prince of Wales” check.
+McQueen’s legendary first suit worn as Thomas Crown is a medium gray three-piece suit with a muted glen plaid check pattern.
 The gray suit has hints of blue, complemented by the blue lining, shirt, and tie.
-Saville Row’s Douglas Hayward, a “tailor to the stars” during this era that also lent his hand to a few Roger Moore suits during his Bond era, created the suit with classic British tailoring in mind, giving McQueen a look very contemporary for swinging London.
+Saville Row’s Douglas Hayward, a “tailor to the stars” during this era that also lent his hand to a few Roger Moore suits during the later years of his James Bond tenure, created the suit with classic British tailoring in mind, giving McQueen a look very contemporary for swinging London.

-The fit of the jacket, and most suit jackets in the film, is very complimentary to McQueen’s build, with roped shoulders on large sleeveheads and a well-suppressed waist to present a strong silhouette.
-The jacket also has a voluminous back to aid and ease maneuverability.
+The fit of the jacket, and most suit jackets in the film, is very complimentary to McQueen’s build, with roped sleeveheads and a well-suppressed waist to present a strong silhouette.

 Crown’s waistcoat is, like most of his in the film, single-breasted with no lapels.
 It fastens down the front with five dark horn buttons.
 The cut is straight across the bottom, as was fashionable at the time, especially among fictional spies as seen in Thunderball and on Get Smart.
-The straight, high cut emphasizes McQueen’s leg length, making him appear slightly taller than his typical height of 5’10”.
+The straight, high cut emphasizes McQueen’s leg length, making him appear slightly taller than his 5’10” height.
 The vest also has two lower hip pockets and a blue silk lining to match that of his jacket.

-Crown wears a light powder blue silk shirt with large spread collars and double/French cuffs, fastened together with large round mother-of-pearl cufflinks.
+Crown wears a silky sky blue shirt with a large spread collar and double (French) cuffs, fastened with large round mother-of-pearl cufflinks.

-Crown’s necktie is in French blue silk, knotted with a dimpled half Windsor knot.
+Crown wears a French blue twill-ribbed silk tie, knotted with a dimpled half Windsor knot.

-One of McQueen’s staple accessories, both as Crown and in real life, is a pair of tortoiseshell Persol sunglasses with blue-tinted lenses.
-The particular pair worn by McQueen in The Thomas Crown Affair is Persol 714 folding sunglasses.
-The blue tint was custom made for McQueen by optician Dennis Roberts.
+Persol sunglasses were a McQueen staple both in real life and as Thomas Crown, specifically the Persol 714 folding model with tortoise frames and blue-tinted lenses custom made for McQueen by optician Dennis Roberts.
 Fans can pick up their own pair at various sites online, including EyeGoodies.
 However, these will typically put a bite on your wallet.

-For the final touch, Crown dons a pair of drab blue teal leather gloves when handling his ill-gotten gains in the cemetery.
+For the final touch, Crown dons a pair of drab slate-blue leather gloves when handling his ill-gotten gains in the cemetery.